 1. Hire, And Train Employees Who Can Provide Great Customer Experiences

-Train these associates to create exceptional shopping experiences with every customer.
+Train everyone from cashiers to salespeople to create exceptional shopping experiences with every customer.
 Most retailers train their team on the most obvious tasks: closing the register, stocking shelves, and cleaning the floor.
 But training should go a little further than that.
 Sales associates must also be trained to identify a customer’s needs and wants, match those needs to a selection of products and show them the value of their options.
 Communication and sales techniques will allow them to leverage upsell and cross-sell, for example.

 2. Use Product Returns to Your Advantage And Offer Free Shipping